futurestages/OnBoardXR_Landing_Page/docs/glossary-tickets.md

 ---

 ## Tickets
-Tickets to OnBoardXR are often offered via third-party sites (Eventbrite, EverythingImmserive, etc) for secure payment and ease.
-Attendees register for a specific performance date and time and are messaged a unique [`Room`](./glossary-room.md) url to join from their device roughly fifteen (15) minutes before showtime.
+Tickets to OnBoardXR are often offered via third-party sites (Eventbrite, EverythingImmserive, etc) for secure payment and ease of use.
+Attendees register for a specific performance date and time and are messaged a unique [`Room`](./glossary-room.md) URL to join from their personal device roughly fifteen (15) minutes before showtime.

 ## Ticket Tiers
 Ongoing debate and experimentation in virtual attendance has attempted to address the needs to different audience members.
 OnBoardXR currently utilizes three (3) `tiers` of ticketing to accomodate different attendee preferences.